Check out a visual guide to some of Discord’s main features (the desktop version; mobile coming soon!), or check out a specific topic below.

 - Strike-through: ~~text here~~

-Discord has a great search feature (on the desktop version), which can be found in the top right corner.
+Discord has a great search feature, which can be found in the top right corner.
 Click on the search box to see a handy list of advanced search features.

 Discord has a lot of the traditional emoji you’d find anywhere, but in addition to that, it allows for 50 custom emoji per server.
 We’ve made enthusiastic use of this feature, and new ones are created constantly.
 They range from Nerdfighteria-wide in-jokes to very spontaneous ones that only live for a few hours.

 To use an emoji, type :emoji-name: .
-If you’re on desktop, you can access the entire list of available emoji, including custom ones, by clicking the icon on the right side of the bar you type messages in.
-On mobile, you’ll have to know its name (or scroll through the entire list that pops up when you type the first ‘:’).
+If you’re on desktop or Android, you can access the entire list of available emoji, including custom ones, by clicking the icon on the right side of the bar you type messages in.
+On iOS, you’ll have to know its name (or scroll through the entire list that pops up when you type the first ‘:’).

 You can also react to a message using emoji, by clicking on the smiley face/plus icon that shows up when you hover over a message.
-On some mobile devices, you may only be able to do this after someone else reacts to the message first.
-The iOS version recently fixed this, so it’s probably something everyone will be able to fully use soon.
+On some mobile devices that haven’t gotten the latest updates, you may only be able to do this after someone else reacts to the message first.
+If your app is up to date, a long press on the relevant message should reveal an ‘Add reaction’ option.